 he highly desirable 30-hour longcase Clock illustrated here is a rare London example and dates from around c1672.
 This lonmgcase clock has stood untouched in a private collection for almost 58 years and is shown here in its unrestored/untouched condition.

 he 9.75 inch square brass dial with small winged cherub head spandrels to the four corners has a narrow chapter of 1.25 inches wide.
 It has a matchstick flower design for half -hour markers plus there are minute markings on the outside edge of the ring.
 The busy dial centre is beautifully engraved with tulip flowers and is signed within a lambrequin above the number VI.
 The dial engraving is of the highest London quality of the day.
-The fabulous iron hour hand is original, but the original minute hand is now missing.
 The high quality plated movement has four large ringed and knopped pillars.
 It survives in a very original condition including retaining all of its original wheel work, anchor escapement, wooden pulley and lead counter weight.
 The superb ebonised case is of wonderfully small proportions standing only 6feet, 6" high with a 10 inch wiide trunk and is typical of the period.

 rivate Ownership of John Carlton-Smith between 1960-2017